libreoss/liberator-web-frontend/CONTRIBUTING.md

 **Indentation:**

 Use spaces for indentation, never tabs.
 Configure your editor to use soft tabs (or translate tabs to spaces, as labeled in some editors).
 Set it to 2 spaces per tab.

+**CSS naming convention**

+Liberator uses BEM naming convention, as explained in: (http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)